rpdelaney/l4d2-tourney-rules/rules.md

 The minimum penalty for intentionally exploiting AI pathing will be a zero score for the round.

-######5.7.2 Tank parking
+######5.7.2 Tank pathing
 If an AI tank stops advancing for any reason, the survivors must be notified in a reasonable time.
 Intentionally positioning a tank so that it cannot advance when AI controlled is not allowed.

-The minimum penalty for tank parking will be equivalent to full map distance and health bonus at the time of the infraction.
+The minimum penalty will be equivalent to full map distance and health bonus at the time of the infraction.

 ######5.7.3 Spectate command
 Excepting Section 5.7.4, a player may use the `!spectate` command after